 The Board recognises that the Group depends on its customers and its supply chain.
 Customer feedback is sought through the use of a third party operated review service as well as encouraged through other communication channels.

-We regularly engage with suppliers through visits to their facilities and via a formal appraisal system.
+We regularly engage with suppliers through visits to their facilities, holding presentations and training meetings between suppliers and Group employees on our sites and via a formal appraisal system.